 Cockroaches: Nobody likes a cockroach.
 These elusive invaders require a professional exterminator almost every time because they have a long life span, multiply quickly, and are nearly impossible to kill.
 Because they’ve been on the planet longer than most species, they’ve evolved through the worst conditions and built up a resistance to many common products.
 Just remember that when it comes to cockroaches, there’s never just one.

-Rodents: Rodents carry a number of infectious diseases, destroy materials around your home, and cause costly damages by chewing through electrical wires.
+Rodents: Rodents in San Diego carry a number of infectious diseases, destroy materials around your home, and cause costly damages by chewing through electrical wires.
 If you see rodents or rodent droppings around your home, you have a problem you can’t ignore.
 Rodents multiply very quickly.
 A single female can reproduce six to eight times a year and her own young can start reproducing when only a month old.

 Wasps: Honeybees don’t sting, but wasps are an aggressive species that will attack humans to protect the nest or if otherwise provoked.
 One upside of a wasp infestation is that you can see them coming and going from their nests, which are often built on the protected undersides of soffits and eaves on homes.
 Knowing where the nest is makes wasps easier to exterminate and to avoid in the meantime.